ds-joe/laravel-react-template/README.md

 - Well-supported

 If you are looking for a complete and feature-rich Laravel React template with TypeScript, Sass, and Tailwind CSS support, then this is the template for you.

-To use this markdown code, simply copy and paste it into your markdown document.
-You can then use the markdown preview feature to see how the description will look when it is rendered.